|

 those individuals who wish to use fluoride, it is very easy to find and

+very inexpensive to buy.
 B) If there is concern that some people in the community

 cannot afford to purchase fluoride toothpaste (a family-size tube of